Backhand: One-handed backhand

 Generally, both backhands are efficient at what they do.
 Perhaps the biggest weakness cited by some coaches in regards to the one hander is the fact that it requires more time and steps to be set up properly—it requires an extra half step in order to execute a proper back-swing and have proper control over the point of contact—a traditional one handed backhand is hit from a closed stance with the dominant foot placed in front, whereas the two hander can be hit both from open and closed stance.
 This can hamper players who use a one handed backhand on fast surfaces as the high speed of most drive shots gives them very little time for preparation and setting up their shot.
-However, players with a modern one-handed backhand such as Dominic Thiem, Stan Wawrinka, Denis Shapovalov, Stefanos Tsitsipas, Grigor Dimitrov or Richard Gasquet can hit it with an open stance and off the back foot, too.
+However, players with a modern one-handed backhand such as Stan Wawrinka, Denis Shapovalov, Stefanos Tsitsipas or Grigor Dimitrov can hit it with an open stance and off the back foot, too.

 There are also many players who can set up their shots properly even with little time for preparation and can hit effective backhands with one hand even on fast surfaces (a notable example is the former world No. 1 Roger Federer, who had the ability to hit drives with his backhand on all surfaces with the same consistency as two handers).
 Stan Wawrinka is another example of a player who hits consistent one hand backhand drives on all types of surface with the same margin of error.
 The type of backhand a player uses mostly comes down to personal preference and their game style.
 Since the 1970s, however, the two-handed backhand has had a spike in popularity and is now more widely taught than the one-handed backhand.

 Many tennis greats use and have used the one-handed backhand including Roger Federer, Stefan Edberg and Suzanne Lenglen.